karincake/semprit/README.md

 # Semprit
 Is a struct filler from various sources.
-Due to its nature as data parser, each process stops the moment it meets an error, and immediately return the error.

 For now Semprit is able to import data from 3 sources:
 - Form-Data from Net/HTTP
 - Query Param from Net/Url
-- IoReader with json content format (this is just wrapper around)
+- IoReader with json content format, this is just wrapper around for json.Unmarshal functtion.
+Due to json.Unmarshal limitations, any errors error occured will only show the first error.

 ## Installation and Usage
-Just use go get command
+Get the package

 `go get github.com/karincake/semprit`

-Import in the pakcage
+Import the pakcage

 `import "github.com/karincake/semprit"`